· 1 min read

 But tap water in the recent Newark, N.J. field tests reportedly contained much higher lead levels.

-“But the data we have seen so far indicates that some of the tap water from the homes sampled in Newark had lead levels far higher than what anyone would expect,” said Dave Purkiss, vice president of NSF International’s water programs.
+“But the data we have seen so far indicates that some of the tap water from the homes sampled in Newark had lead levels far higher than what anyone would expect,” said Dave Purkiss, vice president of NSF’s water programs.
 “It’s a very unusual situation.”

 In some cases, the tap water from leaded service lines in Newark appears to exceed 1,500 ppb lead – 10 times higher than the lead level required for challenge water used during certification testing under NSF/ANSI 53.